You Can't See It Anymore.

 Following them makes things worse.

-What you need are precise, simple systems that actually help your team.
+What you need are precise, simple procedures that actually help your team.

 Documentation Systems Quality Cost Delivery Continuous Improvement